How to Build Executive Presence in Leadership Without Losing Yourself

 You don’t have to be in the C-suite to lead with presence.

 Some of the most influential leaders I’ve coached weren’t executives—yet.
-But what set them apart was how they were grounded in their own identity.
+What set them apart was their ability to be grounded in their own identity.

 Presence is about how people experience you.
 Do they trust your judgment?
-Do they feel your confidence, not through how loudly you speak, but through clarity and calm?
+Do they feel your confidence?
+This isn't about how loudly you speak.
+It's about conveying clarity and calm.

-I prefer the phrase 'professional presence' because presence applies to anyone who is trying to move things forward, inspire others, or make sound decisions under pressure.
+I prefer the term 'professional presence'.
+This concept applies to anyone trying to inspire others or make sound decisions under pressure.

-These qualities are essential in every leadership role, not just those with the most prominent titles.
+We’ve all encountered senior leaders who lacked presence and less-senior leaders who clearly exhibited it.
+These qualities are essential in every leadership role, not just for those with prominent titles.

-Start practicing presence now because it’s built long before the title shows up.
+Start practicing presence now, as it’s built long before the title shows up.

-I’ve worked with leaders across industries and levels, and time after time, the ones who stand out aren’t always the loudest or the most polished.
-They’re the ones who know what they bring to the table and show up all in.
+I’ve worked with leaders across various industries and levels.
+Time and time again, those who stand out are not always the loudest or most polished.
+They are the ones who know what they bring to the table and show up all in.

 What Gets in the Way

-If you feel like your presence isn’t making the impact it should, you’re not alone.
-Most leaders hit this point.
-Often, the issue isn’t what you don’t have, it’s what you’ve picked up along the way that needs to shift.
+If you feel like your presence isn't having the impact it should, you’re not alone.
+Most leaders experience this.
+Often, the issue isn’t what you don’t have; rather, it’s what you’ve unintentionally picked up over time that needs to shift.

 Speaking to Fill the Silence

-When the room is quiet, it’s tempting to fill it fast.
-But thoughtful leaders know how to let a pause land.
-It conveys confidence and gives your words authority.
+When the room is quiet, it can be tempting to fill that silence rapidly.
+Thoughtful leaders, however, know how to let a pause linger.
+This pause not only conveys confidence but also gives your words authority.

 Trying to Look the Part